 - In Green Wing, Dr. Statham invades a comatose Mac's hospital room and draws facial hair and glasses on his face in marker pen.

-- One episode of The Dick Van Dyke Show had Richie and a playmate "connecting the dots" with the freckles on Rob's back as he slept on the couch, producing a picture of the Liberty Bell, which neighbor Millie Helper submits to an "Odd But True" newspaper column.
+- One episode of The Dick Van Dyke Show has Richie and a playmate "connecting the dots" with the freckles on Rob's back as he sleeps on the couch, producing a picture of the Liberty Bell, which neighbor Millie Helper submits to an "Odd But True" newspaper column.

 - In the Doctor Who episode "School Reunion", David Tennant did this to himself, in order to make sure that Billie Piper and Elisabeth Sladen laughed during a scene.

 - In Top Gear Clarkson, May and Hammond all have to act as crash test dummies and need to draw reference points on their faces.
 You can see where this is going.

 - Andy does this to a sleeping Barney Fife in an episode of The Andy Griffith Show.